icarcal/blog/_posts/2015-07-14-blogging-with-jekyll.md

 There's a bunch of information on the official [Jekyll] website.

-If you do'not want to read all of it, there is a how-to create a blog with jekyll in the first page.

-But, aas my first post, let's do the basics and how to put your blog with jekyll and github up and running
+As my first post, I'm going to show what I did to bring this blog up.

 I'm assuming that your are confident with the terminal (on unix based systems).